AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/public_state.md

 ---

-## Stable Public State
+## Shared Immutable

-`SharedImmutable` is a special type of `PublicMutable` that can be read from both public and private!
+`SharedImmutable` is a special type that can be read from both public and private!

 Since private execution is based on historical data, the user can pick ANY of its prior values to read from.
 This is why it `MUST` not be updated after the contract is deployed.
 The variable should be initialized at the constructor and then never changed.

-This makes the stable public variables useful for stuff that you would usually have in `immutable` values in solidity.
+This makes the immutable public variables useful for stuff that you would usually have in `immutable` values in solidity.
 For example this can be the name of a token or its number of decimals.

 Just like the `PublicMutable` it is generic over the variable type `T`.
 The type `MUST` implement Serialize and Deserialize traits.